confluentinc/ksql/docs/tutorials/basics-ccloud.rst

 ==================================

-You can create a stream or table by using the CREATE STREAM and CREATE TABLE statements in the KSQL Editor, just like you use them in the KSQL CLI.
+You can create a stream or table by using the CREATE STREAM and CREATE TABLE statements in the KSQL Editor, just like how you use them in the KSQL CLI.

 #.
 Copy the following code into the editing window and click **Run**.